 GPS Service Overview

-The GPS service is an integral component of the Amiga's navigation system, utilizing a high-precision Ublox module to determine the robot's exact position on Earth.
+The GPS sub-service is an integral component of the Amiga's navigation system, utilizing a high-precision Ublox module to determine the robot's exact position on Earth.
 This service is indispensable for tasks that require geo-location, from simple navigation to complex tasks like field mapping or precision agriculture.

 The primary role of the GPS service is to continuously capture and broadcast detailed positional data, which other components and services within the Amiga's system can utilize.
 It simplifies the intricacies of satellite-based positioning, offering users straightforward access to precise, real-time location data.